IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

 ## Configuring the Ingress Rules

-The rules applied to the Ingress controller decide how the LM services can be accessed.
+The rules applied to the Ingress controller decide how the TNCO services can be accessed.

 ### Hostname rule